Social Caption: Evaluating Social Understanding in Multimodal Models: Limitations

 \section{Limitations}

-\paragraph{Length of Interaction Data} All videos used in \textsc{Social Caption} have a length of 1 minute; this experimental setup is consistent with the video lengths used by prior multimodal social intelligence research \cite{lei2018tvqa, socialiq, siq2, socialgenome}.
-The length of our videos limits the scope of this research and was a design choice for this project.
-It is not a technical limitation.
-Social understanding abilities are important for interpreting short-term, micro-social interactions that occur in the scale of seconds and minutes \cite{beattie1994gestures}, motivating our design choice.
+\paragraph{Length of Interaction Data} All videos used in \textsc{Social Caption} have a length of 1 minute; this experimental setup is consistent with the video lengths used by prior multimodal social intelligence research \cite{lei2018tvqa, zadeh2019social, siq2, socialgenome}.
+The length of our videos limits the scope of this research and was a design choice for this project; it is not a technical limitation.
+Our design choice was motivated by prior research establishing that social understanding abilities are important for interpreting short-term, micro-social interactions that occur in the scale of seconds and minutes \cite{beattie1994gestures}.
 We note that there remains an open challenge for the research community to study long-context social understanding; our research motivates future community work to curate longer-form social intelligence video datasets and study long-context social understanding.

 \paragraph{Scope of Data and Annotation} All videos used by \textsc{Social Caption} have multimodal social interactions in English, and annotators were required to be proficient in English, live in the United States, and have at least a high school education.
 While this study was not scoped to evaluate social understanding in multilingual or multicultural interactions, the \textsc{Social Caption} framework can be used in the future on more diverse video data.
 Our paper motivates future community research that builds upon \textsc{Social Caption} to evaluate social understanding abilities in broader contexts.